influxdata/flux-lsp/Readme.md

 # Flux LSP

-Implementation of Language Server Protocol for the flux language
+An implementation of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) for the [Flux language](https://github.com/influxdata/flux).

 # Install